 - Experts in injury claims Firstly it’s really important to have an experienced solicitor who specialises in injury claims.
 Some solicitors try to cover numerous areas of law, and other law firms farm injury claims to unqualified junior paralegals.
 We don’t think that’s the right approach.
 And that’s why our military injury team consists only of solicitors – so you have a named solicitor who you will meet and who will run your case from beginning to end.

-What’s more our team are highly accredited.
-One or medical negligence solicitors, Denise Broomfield, is on both of the highly selective specialist medical negligence panels [run by the Law Society itself and patient justice charity AvMA] – and is one of only around 180 solicitors out of over 100,000 nationwide on both panels.
-Another member of our injury claims team is a fully accredited member of the Law Society Personal Injury Panel and a third member of our team, prior to qualification as a solicitor, worked for many years as a fully qualified nurse.
+- One member of our injury claims team is a fully accredited member of the Law Society Personal Injury Panel and another member, prior to qualification as a solicitor, worked for many years as a fully qualified nurse.

 - Experts in military law.
 Secondly we think that when making a military injury claim, which is usually against the MoD, it’s important to someone who understands how the military work.
 We do.
 Not only are we member of Forces Law, the only organisation for specialist Armed Forces law firms, but with three offices around Salisbury Plain, a significant part of our work has always been acting for retired and serving forces personnel.
 So we understand how to deal with the MoD [who are usually very uncooperative], and the importance of other critical issues such as military pensions.

 How Will My Military Accident Compensation Lawyer Help?